wpower12/learningtorch/README.md

 # Learning Torch
 These are notes from working a few tutorials on the torch framework.
+Each one has a few code examples, and usually one exercise.
+The code examples were mostly hand copied, with my own comments, and a few tiny style things/constant definitions added.
+The exercise code files end in `ex` and start from w.e starting material the tutorial provides.
+I tried to stick to torch only/appropriate use of the available modules.

 ## Torch Website - Simple Tutorials

 The tutorial on the actual torch site does an interesting thing and walks you through building the same small network in a few different ways.
 First, it shows you the network as if you only used numpy to build the model.
 Then, using the basics of torch.
 In the second version, you hand craft both the forward and backwards passes.
 The third version uses torch as well, but the backwards pass is handled by the automatic gradient framework built into torch.